cloudsimplus/cloudsimplus-automation/README.md

 # Notice

 If you are looking for the **CloudSim Automation**, which is the version compatible with [CloudSim 4](http://github.com/Cloudslab/cloudsim), it is available at [cloudsim-version](https://github.com/manoelcampos/cloudsim-plus-automation/tree/cloudsim-version) branch.
-However, that is not an actively maintained version anymore.
+However, that version isn't actively maintained anymore.